 Unlabelled speed control

 Thinking that BLACK+DECKER only ‘do’ heavy-duty construction workmates?
 Well, they don’t.
-Here is their MX600L model and at just $27.99 we thought it was worthy of putting into our review list.
+Here is their Helix Performance Hand Mixer model we thought it was worthy of putting into our review list.
 Looks-wise, it still looks pretty industrial but we think it looks tough and able to handle the thickest of cake batter.
 It comes in eight colors so it will be a good fit for any kitchen decor.
 The handy mix of dual-beaters as with most other hand mixers allows it to work through ingredients easily.
 With 5 speed control, you can change through speeds smoothly, and it has a turbo boost switch too.

 Dishwasher safe tools

 Don’t be distracted by the gorgeous art-deco blue color, the VonShef BLUE 250W Hand Mixer is priced averagely and is on par with many hand mixers available.
 With the three different attachments, easy to control speed settings, boost button, and great looks it will sit well in your countertop and is small enough to store away neatly.
 This is not the lightest hand mixer on our list.
 It is good as your first-hand mixer – it’s good if you’re looking to create a softly whipped cream, beat eggs, and mix a light cake batter.
 Our only point would be that the whisk and beaters are fairly flimsy.